Black Hills (NYSE:BKH) Releases FY 2022 Earnings Guidance

-Black Hills (NYSE:BKH) last released its earnings results on Tuesday, November 2nd.
-The utilities provider reported $0.70 EPS for the quarter, topping analysts’ consensus estimates of $0.64 by $0.06.
-Black Hills had a net margin of 12.96% and a return on equity of 8.87%.
-During the same quarter in the previous year, the business posted $0.58 EPS.
-On average, equities research analysts forecast that Black Hills will post 3.88 EPS for the current year.
+Black Hills (NYSE:BKH) last announced its earnings results on Tuesday, November 2nd.
+The utilities provider reported $0.70 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.64 by $0.06.
+Black Hills had a return on equity of 8.87% and a net margin of 12.96%.
+During the same quarter last year, the company posted $0.58 earnings per share.
+On average, equities analysts anticipate that Black Hills will post 3.88 earnings per share for the current fiscal year.

-A number of equities research analysts recently commented on the company.
+BKH has been the subject of several analyst reports.
+Sidoti raised their target price on Black Hills from $78.00 to $80.00 and gave the stock a buy rating in a research report on Wednesday, August 25th.
 Zacks Investment Research lowered Black Hills from a buy rating to a hold rating in a research report on Thursday, September 30th.
-Sidoti increased their price objective on Black Hills from $78.00 to $80.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
-Finally, Mizuho increased their price objective on Black Hills from $60.00 to $67.00 and gave the company a neutral rating in a research note on Wednesday, September 22nd.
-Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat, Black Hills presently has an average rating of Buy and an average target price of $74.50.
+Finally, Mizuho lifted their price objective on Black Hills from $60.00 to $67.00 and gave the stock a neutral rating in a research report on Wednesday, September 22nd.
+Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, Black Hills presently has an average rating of Buy and an average price target of $74.50.

-An institutional investor recently raised its position in Black Hills stock.
-Morgan Stanley increased its holdings in Black Hills Co.
-(NYSE:BKH) by 124.1% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 256,204 shares of the utilities provider’s stock after purchasing an additional 141,881 shares during the period.
-Morgan Stanley owned 0.40% of Black Hills worth $16,815,000 as of its most recent SEC filing.
-87.31% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Black Hills stock.
+OLD Mission Capital LLC bought a new stake in Black Hills Co.
+(NYSE:BKH) in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The firm bought 11,419 shares of the utilities provider’s stock, valued at approximately $611,000.
+Institutional investors own 87.31% of the company’s stock.

 About Black Hills